zamirTo1/aws-permissions-bot/README.md

 - [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
 - [Okta Token](https://developer.okta.com/docs/guides/create-an-api-token/main/).
 - AWS account with access to Bedrock Claud Sonnet 3.5 and view permissions for organization accounts.
+- AWS service-role that can be assumed by the backend lambda function.
+(See CloudFormation template in the `cloudformation` folder)

 ## Runtime